ronanguilloux/IsoCodes/README.md

 // Trading Apple products?
 $isCUSIP = Cusip::validate('037833100'); // Apple Inc. (AAPL)

+// Is this the unique digital fingerprint for for "Instant Crush" by Daft Punk?
+$isISRC = Isrc::validate('US-QX9-13-00105');

 // Checking your iPhone device is valid?
 $isDevice = Imei::validate('352066060926230');